 In Years 8 to 10, students are grouped more so by demonstrated ability.
 The three main pathways that students will study along are academic support (which may include modified curriculum), standard, and academic extension.
 At the conclusion of each semester, these classes are reviewed and, where necessary, changes are made.
 These pathways ensure that students with a variety of academic needs are provided for, in addition to the quality differentiated teaching that occurs in every class.

-The following is an outline of the academic support and extension options in each of the core areas:
+The section below outlines the academic support and extension options in each of the core areas.